rackerlabs/technical-blog/_posts/2016-04-30-Using-PowerShell-to-manage-Rackspace-Cloud-Security-Groups.md

 }
 ```

-Since Security Group identifier is a Group ID, and not the name, you could create multiple Security Groups with the same name, but let's NOT do that, ok!
+Since the Security Group identifier is a Group ID, and not the name, you could create multiple Security Groups with the same name, but let's NOT do that, ok?

 Could be confusing...

 If you get error `(409) Conflict`, then you've reached the current limit of 10 Security Groups.

  * Show Security Group per Group ID

    If you ever need to show details on a specific Security Group, you will need its ID.
    So store it or parse it based on your application requirements.

 ```sh
 # if you want to show a specific security group